seccubus/seccubus/documentation/11-installation.md

 # How to install Seccubus?

 * For installation on Debian see [Installation on Debian](../12-installation-on-debian)
+* For installation on RedHat/CentOS see [Installation on RedHat/CentOS](../19-installation-on-centos)
-* For installation on Fedora see [Installation on Fedora](../16-installation-on-fedora)
+* For installation on Fedora see [Installation on Fedora](../13-installation-on-fedora)
-* For installation from source see [Installation from source](../17-installation-from-source)
+* For installation from source see [Installation from source](../14-installation-from-source)

 ## What about RedHat/CentOS